gbenroscience/ParserNG/LATEST.md

 ParserNG evaluates expressions at almost the speed at which the expressions would run if they were compiled statements in Java code.
 Typical values for moderate expression evaluation speeds are between `85ns`(algebraic expressions e.g.`((12+5)*3 - (45/9))^2` to `176ns`(methods with trig. functions, e.g. `(sin(3) + cos(4 - sin(2))) ^ (-2))`.

+Applications that need 5 million to 10 million points generated per second would benefit from `ParserNG v0.2.4`

 ## What's new?

 1. Breaking change!!!
 Package name change. **ParserNG** now has a proper root package name, com.github.gbenroscience